The average homeowner in the U.S. will stay in their home for thirteen years before they sell it.

 When someone buys your house, their funds cover transaction costs and pay your mortgage lender.
 Anything left over at that time is your profit.
 That is cash in your pocket that you can use for any purpose you please, but it’s common for this to turn into people’s down payment for their next house.

 When a buyer purchases your house, the money first goes to repay the loan you had with your mortgage lender.
 Then, additional loans are paid off, such as home equity loans or home equity lines of credit.
-After this, the closing costs are paid, which includes taxes, escrow fees, agent commission, and prorated HOA expenses.
+After this, the closing costs are paid, which include taxes, escrow fees, agent commission, and prorated HOA expenses.

 Once all that is said and done, the rest of the money is transferred to you as profit.
 That is assuming that your home value hasn’t dropped in value since the time that you purchased it and it’s therefore worth more than you owe on it.